CHEM 110 : Chemistry of the Living World

 Organic compounds of interest to chemists, biologists, and those studying and researching in all areas of medicine and health sciences range from the structurally simple to the very complex.
 Fortunately, organic compounds can be classified into a relatively small number of structurally similar groups.
 The similarity in structure means similarity in physical properties and often reactivity.
 Thus a reasonable approach to providing a sound basis for an understanding of organic molecules is to commence with the simplest organic molecules, identify their common features, and gradually progress to more complex molecules.

-1.1 INTRODUCTION and FOUNDATIONS (~7 lectures) Structure and bonding in organic molecules.
+1.1 INTRODUCTION and FOUNDATIONS (7-8 hours) Structure and bonding in organic molecules.
 Functional groups and their nomenclature.
 Isomerism: Constitutional and conformational.
 Configurational isomerism in relation to alkenes (E-Z nomenclature) and cycloalkenes.
 Chirality and optical activity.
 R and S convention.
 Bonding and reactions: Electronegativity, bond polarity, and physical properties.
 Chromatography.
 Homolytic and heterolytic bond breaking and bond making.
 Intermediates and reaction classifications.

-1.3 SPECTROSCOPY (4 lectures) Mass spectrometry and the molecular ion.
+1.3 SPECTROSCOPY (5 hours) Mass spectrometry and the molecular ion.
 Ultraviolet-visible, its use in detecting π bonds and conjugated systems, and Beer’s Law.
 Infrared and 13C and 1H nuclear magnetic resonance.
 Use of spectroscopic methods to identify specific structural units present in molecules, and structure determination of molecules.

 Academic Integrity